Skip to main content

 Metric NameTypeDescription

-new_dauCountCount of users who are a daily active user for the first time on a given date.
+new_dauCountUsers who became active for the first time on a specific day.

-L7L-nessAverage number of days a user was active in the last 7 days.
-Each user can have a value of 0-7.
+L7L-nessAverage number of days a user was active in the last 7 days (value range: 0–7).

-L14L-nessAverage number of days a user was active in the last 14 days.
-Each user can have a value of 0-14.
+L14L-nessAverage number of days a user was active in the last 14 days (value range: 0–14).

-L28L-nessAverage number of days a user was active in the last 28 days.
-Each user can have a value of 0-28.
+L28L-nessAverage number of days a user was active in the last 28 days (value range: 0–28).

 Customizing the DAU Definition